henriquemiranda/henriquemiranda.github.io/pelican/content/covid19.md

 The code to generate these graphs is available [here](https://github.com/jmpcm/covid19/blob/master/get_sirx.py)

 WARNING: I am by no means a specialist in these type of models or how to solve them.
 This data is meant for illustrative purposes only.
 I cannot exclude the possibility of a systematic error in the scripts and all the results shown here being wrong.
 If you do find such error please let me know so I can fix it.
-The real [experts](http://rocs.hu-berlin.de/corona/docs/forecast/results_by_country/) dont't risk making predictions of more than 7 days and the reason is that they tend to be wrong as time passes.
+The real [experts](http://rocs.hu-berlin.de/corona/docs/forecast/results_by_country/) dont't risk making predictions of more than 7 days and the reason is that predictions tend to be wrong as time passes.
 In this work I fit all the variables of the model simultaneously, while the original authors fit only the new variables introduced in the SIR-X model with respect to the SIR.

 I would like to thank [jmpcm](https://github.com/jmpcm) for giving feedback on this text.